-VHBG is an accredited Teaching-Family Model agency for its Group Care Services.
-Virginia Home for Boys and Girls is the only certified Teaching-Family site in the Commonwealth of Virginia.
-VHBG received its certification in 2003 and has consistently engaged the TFM in its Group Care Services since that time.
+VHBG received accreditation as a Teaching-Family Model site in 2003 and has consistently engaged the TFM in its Group Care Services since that time.

-TFA certification is the only certification available that demonstrates quality programming.
-Unlike other accreditations, it is focused on program components and as such, measures effectiveness by producing measurable outcomes because of implementation of an evidence-based program.
-In addition, the certification process requires outcomes be demonstrated, further reinforcing the achieving standards designed to provide high quality delivery of services.
+TFA accreditation is the only accreditation available that demonstrates quality programming.
+Unlike other accreditations, it is focused on program components and as such, measures effectiveness by producing measurable outcomes because of the implementation of an evidence-based program.
+In addition, the accreditation process requires outcomes to be demonstrated, further reinforcing the achieving standards designed to provide high-quality delivery of services.
 It is a reliable indicator of the programming importance of action and programming versus paper and administration.

-VHBG’s John G. Wood School is licensed by the Virginia Department of Education, accredited by the Virginia Association of Independent Specialized Education Facilities, and aligned with the Virginia Standards of Learning.
+VHBG’s John G. Wood School is licensed by the Virginia Department of Education and aligned with the Virginia Standards of Learning.

 VHBG is approved as a Qualified Residential Treatment Program (QRTP) effective January 30, 2021 by the Commonwealth of Virginia's Department of Social Services Division of Family Services.

 We believe paying a living wage is a moral imperative and have been recognized for our efforts.